 A. Telephonic or Electronic Hearings

 1. Unless otherwise requested and ordered by the Division, all hearings conducted by the Division shall be held by telephone or other electronic means.

+[2.
+Information about how to request a hearing can be found on the Hearings Division website.]

 B. Requests for In Person Hearings

 1. Respondents may request to appear in person for an electronic hearing.
 Such requests will be granted or denied on a case-by-case basis.
 The Division may consider safety issues, the availability of Hearing Officers and other participants, the availability of hearing rooms, and any other relevant factor in determining whether to grant the request.

+[C. Restraint Effective Dates and Waiver

+1. Hearings for Restraints taken pursuant to § 42-2-122, C.R.S. will not be scheduled more than 30 days after the date of the Restraint, and late hearing requests will not be granted.
+Hearings requested after the 15th day after the notice of cancellation must be scheduled as soon as practicable to ensure compliance with these statutes.

+2. A Respondent requesting a hearing may waive a statutorily required notice period and request the hearing be scheduled as soon as practicable.
+Any waiver of statutory notice requirements must be documented by Hearings Division staff.

+3. A Respondent’s request for a hearing will not change the effective date of the Restraint taken by the Division of Motor Vehicles, unless otherwise specified by statute.]

-RULE 9.
+RULE [Deleted: ][8].
 RESCHEDULING HEARINGS

 Basis and Purpose: The statutory authority for this rule includes, but is not limited to, §§ 24-1-107, 24-1-117, 24-35-103, 42-1-102(24), 42-1-201, 42-1-204, 42-2-126, and more generally, Article 1 Parts 1 and 2, Article 2 Parts 1 through 5, and Article 7 of Title 42, C.R.S.
 The purpose of this rule is to describe the procedure for rescheduling hearings set in administrative proceedings before the Division regarding driver’s licenses or state issued identification cards.